vmware-archive/PivotalMySQLWeb/README.md

 PivotalMySQL*Web does not support the use of the DELIMITER statement.
 DELIMITER statement is for clients which do not have a way to have a terminated string, such as MySQL command line client.
 As a result the use of DELIMITER statement is not needed in JDBC and hence not supported in this tool.
 So to create a stored procedure or function you can do so using a single stored procedure or function.
-This tool does not support stored procedures or functions as multiple SQL statements so if you wish to create stored procedures yo would create one at a time in the SQLWorksheet and some excamples of what they look like are as follows
+This tool does not support stored procedures or functions as multiple SQL statements so if you wish to create stored procedures you would create one at a time in the SQLWorksheet and some examples of what they look like are as follows

 _Note: DELIMITER is not required and/or supported_